How to Build Great App Store Screenshots

 You can't make a first impression twice.
 You have one and only chance to interest people and create a worthy opinion about yourself or your project.
 And mobile applications are no exception to the rule either.

 Alas, it's not enough to develop a good product; it still needs to be presented to the consumer correctly.
 But how to approach the issue if we're talking about mobile services?
 Of course, with the help of a cool designed application page in App Store and Google Play!
-Your task is to convince potential users visiting this page that your program is unique and capable of solving their problem.
+Your task is to convince potential users visiting this page that your program is unique and capable of solving their problems.
 And it's especially important to see to your screenshots styles.

 The fact is, we, people, pay attention to the visual component of any scene or event above all things, which means your would-be user will notice the app’s screenshots in the first instance.
 And only if he likes them, he might have a desire to read the description and check the reviews.